-On New Year’s Day in New York it’s extremely popular to go out for brunch, if you want to do this too, you definitely should book in advance to secure seating.
-A nice option is a Bottomless Mimosa Brunch on my favourite boat: the Bateaux.
-After a big brunch, it is a popular tradition for New Yorkers to go to an afternoon movie.
-There are two movie theatres that I would recommend: the AMC or Regal on 42nd Street.
+On New Year’s Day in New York it’s extremely popular to go out for brunch, if you want to do this too, you should definitely book in advance.
+A nice option is a Bottomless Mimosa Brunch on my favourite boat: the Bateaux or check out this Champagne Brunch Cruise.
+If you’d rather have lunch, this New Year’s Day Lunch Cruise is a good alternative.
+After a big brunch/lunch, it’s a popular tradition for New Yorkers to go to an afternoon movie.
+There are two cinemas that I recommend: the AMC or the Regal on 42nd Street.

 Visit Parks and Museums

 It is wonderful to get some fresh air after New Year’s Eve.
 You can go ice skating on one of New York’s rinks either at Rockefeller Center, Bryant Park or Central Park.
 It’s definitely fun to take a walk on New Year’s Day in Central Park and add the Central Park Zoo to your to do list.
 All of the zoos, except for the Bronx Zoo, are open on New Year’s Day.

 Most of the museums in New York are open on New Year’s Day but the Met will be closed.
 Visit the renowned MoMA or American Museum of Natural History.
 This is a great thing to do when it’s very cold outside: This does mean, however, that it is likely to be very crowded inside.

 Do you want to go shopping?
 You can!
 A lot of shops are open on New Year’s Day.
 Alternatively, you can buy tickets for the bus to Woodbury Common in New York and go outlet shopping.
 Don’t forget to bring an empty suitcase so you can bring home some good bargains.

 View from Top of the Rock